 “Trick-or-Treating” at Home

 If you have young children, trick-or-treating may be what they most anticipate each year.
-Going door-to-door around the neighborhood or in a shopping mall may be off the table this year, but kids can still get part of experience right at home.
+Going door-to-door around the neighborhood or in a shopping mall may be off the table this year, but kids can still get part of the experience right at home.

 To trick-or-treat at home, the older people (adults and teens) can go into separate rooms.
 They can close the doors and have different costumes or outfits to put on.
 They can also have different treats to pass out to younger kids.